 Empire couple lose battle with power company to save dozens of trees on easement

-Town of Empire couple Roger and Linda Saraurer says they are devastated after American Transmisson company cut down 31 trees on their property.
+Town of Empire couple Roger and Linda Sarauer says they are devastated after American Transmission company cut down 31 trees on their property.

 News At Other State Sites: